MTH548/MTH548/source/index.rst

 If you have a previous version of Python installed, please upgrade it so you don't run into possible compatibility issues.

 **Textbook.** There is no required textbook.
-There is a lot of online resources (Python libraries documentation etc.) that may be helpful in this course.
+There is a lot of online resources (documentation of Python libraries etc.) that may be helpful in this course.
 Some of them are listed on the :doc:`Useful Links <useful_links>` page.

 |Discord.| Every class meeting will start on Zoom, but then we will often migrate
 to Discord which provides better tools for interactive work and collaboration.
+On Discord the class with be split into small groups.
+Group assignments are posted :doc:`here <group_assignments>`.

 .. |Discord.| raw:: html